CSIRO-enviro-informatics/geosparql-ext-ont/README.md

 ## Status
-As of early MArch, 2019, this ontology is at an early stage of development.
+As of June, 2019, this ontology is at an early stage of development.

 ## License